Martin Seymour-Smith, The 100 Most Influential Books Ever Written: The History of Thought From Ancient Times to Today [1998]

 - Karl Popper

-Logik der Forschung_1
+Logik der Forschung

 The Logic of Scientific Discovery